Riib11/block-types/README.md

 - How to allow inductive data types?
   - Self types
   - Automatic translation to heirarchy of Church encodings
+  - TODO: Aaron Stump's other ways to derive induction data types

 ## Design Goals